 Storing away your money in a savings account is a great strategy when you first start saving.
-But what do you do when you’re ready to put a little more thought behind your actions and grow your interest more aggressively?
+However, if you want to grow your interest more aggressively, what should you do?

 One option is to build a CD ladder.
 This savings technique takes advantage of some of the best parts of a certificate of deposit (CD) while helping you sidestep some of their traditional pitfalls.

-Of course, there are some inherent risks involved, although they’re fairly tame compared to other investment options.
-Keep reading to find out what a CD ladder is and how you can make it work for you — and your wallet.
+Of course, there are some inherent risks involved, but they are modest compared to other investment options.
+Learn what a CD ladder is and how you can utilize it to your advantage.

 What is a CD?